-If you have made large cash deposits after demonetization, you will encounter tougher scrutiny from the income tax department and its important to properly maintain documents like bank statements, passbooks, land records and sales.
-The income tax department will soon ask you to make available these documents to support your claims of these large cash deposits being made either from income that are subject to exemption from tax like agricultural income or cash received from unidentifiable persons in the case of businesses or cash that is withdrawn from own bank accounts.
-In this article, we look at the standard operation procedure released by the CBDT for verification of cash deposits by assessing officers.
+If an assessee has made large cash deposits after demonetization, the assessee may encounter tougher scrutiny from the income tax department and therefore it is important to properly maintain documents like bank statements, passbooks, land records and sales ledger.
+The income tax department may demand the assessee to make available the relevant documents to support claims of large cash deposits made either from income subject to exemption from tax like agricultural income or cash received from unidentifiable persons in the case of businesses or cash that is withdrawn from own bank accounts.
+In this article, we look at the standard operating procedure released by the CBDT for verification of cash deposits by assessing officers.

 Operation Clean Money

 Subsequent to the large cash deposits in bank accounts, the income tax department commenced Operation Clean Money to examine the source of all cash deposits to check if they were from legally declared income.
-The income tax department has data related to 10.9 million accounts where deposits ranging from Rs 2 lakhs to Rs 80 lakhs were made in the period between 10th November and 30th December.
-Approximately 14800 accounts have also been identified with deposits greater than Rs.
-80 lakhs The income tax department has sent notices to 1.8 million taxpayers who have made cash deposits of more than Rs.
+The income tax department has data related to 10.9 million accounts where deposits ranging from Rs 2 lakhs to Rs 80 lakhs were made in the period between 10th November and 30th December, 2016.
+As of January 2017, approximately 14800 accounts have also been identified with deposits greater than Rs.
+80 lakhs.
+The income tax department has sent notices to 1.8 million taxpayers who have made cash deposits of more than Rs.
 5 lakhs that are not in connection with their income tax returns.

 Role of Assessing Officers in Operation Clean Money

-Finally, in the event the deposits have been distinguished as agricultural income, the assessing officer will seek the land records to verify if the income declared is in connection with the land holdings.
+- In the event, the deposits are attributed to cash withdrawn from bank accounts, the Assessing Officer will examine the pattern of withdrawals and how near they were to the announcement of demonetization.
+Also, in the event the deposits have been distinguished as agricultural income, the assessing officer will seek the land records to verify if the income declared is in connection with the landholdings.

-The Income Tax department has launched a special drive, from 20th January to 20th March, 2012, for the verification of high value transactions (investments or deposits or expenditure) from persons who are not assessed to income tax or who have not furnished their PAN while entering into such transactions.
-In an instruction issued, the CBDT issued proforma for query letters and responses to be issued to the high value investors or depositors or spenders.
+- The Income Tax department has launched a special drive that aims to verify high-value transactions (investments or deposits or expenditure) from persons who are not assessed to income tax or who have not furnished their PAN while entering into such transactions.
+In an instruction issued, the CBDT issued proforma for query letters and responses to be issued to the high-value investors or depositors or spenders.

 PAN & Information Verification

 In some cases, the tax officials may also visit the premises of the high value investors or depositors or spenders.
 In such cases, the taxpayer must verify the identity of the tax official before furnishing information in the approved proforma.
-In the event of any grievance or complaint, taxpayer could contact the Assessing Officer or the Additional/Joint Commissioner or the Commissioner concerned.
-The visiting tax official is required to furnish the telephone numbers of his supervisory officers.
+In the event of any grievance or complaint, the taxpayer should contact the Assessing Officer or the Additional/Joint Commissioner or the Commissioner concerned.